 When you are in Lumberport, you'll notice that it is more blue-collar than most other communities in America.
 43.62% of Lumberport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lumberport is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Lumberport who work in office and administrative support (42.34%), maintenance occupations (2.98%), and law enforcement and fire fighting (2.55%).

-Lumberport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lumberport doesn't have a public transportation system that people use for their commute.

 The per capita income in Lumberport in 2022 was $36,983, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $147,932 for a family of four.
 However, Lumberport contains both very wealthy and poor people as well.